-9 Sparsification Techniques 9.1 Dimensionality Reduction: Johnson-Lindenstrauss Lemma 57 9.1.1 Remarks on Johnson Lindenstrauss Lemma 58 9.2 Sub-Gaussian Random Variables and Chernoff Bounds 59 9.3 Probabilistic Tree Embedding 61 9.3.1 Application: Buy-at-Bulk Network Design 63 10 tingales 66 10.1 Definition 66 10.2 2 Doob Martingale 66 10.3 B Stopping Time 67 10.4 Wald's Equation 67 10.5 5 Tail Bounds for Martingales: Azuma-Hoeffding Inequality 68 10.6 Applications of Azuma's Inequality: Concentration for Lipschitz Functions 70 10.7 Applications of Concentration Bound for Lipschitz Functions: Balls and Bins 71 10.8 Applications of Concentration Bound for Lipschitz Functions: Graph Chromatic Number 71
+10 Martingales 77

+10.1 Definition 77

+10.2 Doob Martingale 78

+10.3 Stopping Time 78

+10.4 Wald's Equation 79

+10.5 Tail Bounds for Martingales: Azuma-Hoeffding Inequality 80

+10.6 Applications of Azuma's Inequality: Concentration for Lipschitz Functions 81

+10.7 Applications of Concentration Bound for Lipschitz Functions: Balls and Bins 82

+10.8 Applications of Concentration Bound for Lipschitz Functions: Graph Chromatic Number 82

 Notation: $\mathbb{N} = \{0, 1, 2, ...\}$ denotes the set of natural numbers, $\mathbb{R}$ denotes the set of real numbers.
-For a set $\mathcal{X}$ , its power set is denoted by $2^{\mathcal{X}}$ .
+For a set $\mathfrak{X}$ , its power set is denoted by $2^{\mathfrak{X}}$ .

-1 Review of Basic Probability
+Review of Basic Probability

 In any probability experiment, the set of all possible outcomes is often called sample space and denoted by $\Omega$ .
-We typically wish to study the probability of certain subsets of the sample space; these subsets are called event.
-It is important to note that it may not be possible to "talk about" probability of every subset of the sample space!
+We typically wish to study the probability of certain subsets of the sample space; informally speaking, these subsets are called events.
+It is important to note that it may not be possible to "talk about" probability of every subset of the sample space if the sample space is uncountably infinite!
+The way-around is simple - give up the idea of being able to assign probability to every subset of the sample space.
+Let us now formalize this.